 Risk-Informed Safety Margin Characterization

 Safety is central to the design, licensing, operation, and economics of nuclear power plants.
-Plant designers commonly over-design portions of nuclear power plants and provide robustness in the form of redundant and diverse engineered safety features to ensure that, even in the case of well-beyond design basis scenarios, public health and safety will be protected with a very high degree of assurance.
-This form of defense-in-depth is a reasoned response to uncertainties and is often referred to generically as ”safety margin.”
-Historically, specific safety margin provisions have been formulated, primarily based on ”engineering judgment.”
+As the current light water reactor fleet continues in service up to and beyond 60 years, there are possibilities for increased frequency of systems, structures, and components failures that initiate safety-significant events, reduce existing accident mitigation capabilities, or create new failure modes.
+Plant designers commonly “over-design” portions of nuclear power plants and provide robustness in the form of redundant and diverse engineered safety features to ensure that, even in the case of well-beyond design basis scenarios, public health and safety will be protected with a very high degree of assurance.

-The ability to better characterize and quantify safety margin holds the key to improved decision making about light water reactor design, operation, and plant life extension.
-In a sense, contemplation of light water reactor operation beyond 60 years does represent a kind of "beyond design basis operation".
-A systematic approach to characterization of safety margins represents a vital input to the licensee and regulatory analysis and decision making that will be involved.
-In addition, as research and development in the LWRS Program and other collaborative efforts yield new data and improved scientific understanding of physical processes that govern the aging and degradation of plant systems, structures, and components (and concurrently support technological advances in nuclear reactor fuels and plant instrumentation, information, and control systems) needs and opportunities to better optimize plant safety and performance will become known.
+A systematic approach to the characterization of safety margins and the subsequent margins management options represent a vital input to the licensee and regulatory analysis and decision-making that will be involved.
+In addition, as research and development in the LWRS Program and other collaborative efforts yield new data and improved scientific understanding of physical processes that govern the aging and degradation of plant systems, structures, and components.